yy00791177/FYP1-YangYang/README.md

 The process can be returned.
 This can explain the connection between body language and knowledge.

+## Background Resrearch

+Knowledge is a familiarity, awareness, or understanding of someone or something, such as facts, information, descriptions, or skills, which is acquired through experience or education by perceiving, discovering, or learning.

+Knowledge acquisition involves complex cognitive processes: perception, communication, and reasoning; while knowledge is also said to be related to the capacity of acknowledgement in human beings.
+Karl Popper classifies human knowledge into seven parts： Common Sense、Experiential Knowledge、Myths and legends 、Scientific Knowledge、 Philosophy、Art Knowledge 、Religion.
+(Objective Knowledge: An Evolutionary Approach, 1972, Rev. ed., 1979, ISBN 0-19-875024-2 )

+Common sense is the basic knowledge that a sane adult in a society should have.
+Common sense is sound practical judgment concerning everyday matters, or a basic ability to perceive, understand, and judge that is shared by nearly all people.
+The first type of common sense, good sense, can be described as "the knack for seeing things as they are, and doing things as they ought to be done."
+The second type is sometimes described as folk wisdom, "signifying unreflective knowledge not reliant on specialized training or deliberative thought."
+The two types are intertwined, as the person who has common sense is in touch with common-sense ideas, which emerge from the lived experiences of those commonsensical enough to perceive them.

 ## Draft Sketches

 ![fyp week6](https://user-images.githubusercontent.com/34509330/35629925-d9cc86a8-06da-11e8-97b6-5c7852ad90d1.png)